kasra-keshavarz/StMaryMilk2023-UofC/non-contributing_areas/README.md

 |3    |`MERIT-Basins` |110.19±20			|
 |4    |`PFRA`         |6743.34				|

+**NOTE**: Since there is hole in the MERIT-Basins sub-basin polygons that was not delineated, an area of ±20 $km^{2}$ should be considered for the MERIT-Basins Non-contributing Areas.

 ## Shared Non-Contributing Areas between Pairs of Geofabric Datasets
 The Non-Contributing Areas shared between pairs of Geofabric Datasets (in $km^{2}$):